 If you’re having trouble deciding what to give people for Christmas remember, give experiences, not things.
 Experiences are more meaningful then things and the memories you create from a good experience can truly last a lifetime.
 Passes to a museum, amusement park, or a gift card to a fantastic restaurant are great gift ideas.

 How to save money on Christmas gifts to stay on budget

 Between gift-giving and holiday entertaining, Christmas can get expensive.
 That’s why you set a Christmas budget to begin with.
-But, in addition, here are some gift-giving tips to help you stay on budget.
+But, in addition, here are some gift-giving tips to help you stay on budget: